FNNDSC/fnndsc/js/rev/README.md

 ### Setup a LAMP instance

-For either version of the viewer you want to use, you should have a LAMP instance installed.
+On a local (Ubuntu) machine, the quickest and easiest way to get up and running is to simply install a LAMP instance using `tasksel`.
 In Ubuntu,

 ```bash
 sudo apt install tasksel